For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 All investments have risks.

-Real estate investments are less risky than many other investments because you have more choices then just selling.
+Real estate investments are less risky than many other investments because you have more choices than just selling.
 If the market has been good since you placed your deposit money, you can assign and take your profits.
 If the market has not been good, you can move in or rent it out and sell later if you wish.
 Time and market growth are the two major factors determining your profit.

 Are Condo assignments harder to sell than resales?